 - The student may not have completed all steps of the current module (4 tutorials, 4 quizzes and the Academic Integrity Declaration).

 - The student may need to adjust the settings on their eLearn profile so the badge is displayed

 How was the module developed?

-The module was adapted from Ulrike Kestler and licensed under CC BY 4.0 in a joint initiative by the Centre for Teaching Excellence and Student Affairs with input from the Writing Centre, English Language Support, Learning Support, Accessibility Services, the Library and the Student Digital Ambassadors.
+The module was adapted from the Academic Integrity Pressbook by Ulrike Kestler, Kwantlen Polytechnic University and licensed under CC BY 4.0 in a joint initiative by the Centre for Teaching Excellence and Student Affairs with input from the Writing Centre, English Language Support, Learning Support, Accessibility Services, the Library and the Student Digital Ambassadors.
 The module became available on February 16th, 2021.
 Please note: students who completed an Academic Integrity Learning Module before this date completed an earlier version which is not eligible for the Academic Integrity Badge.

 Capilano University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
 We respectfully acknowledge that our campuses are located on the unceded sovereign Indigenous Nations of Lil’wat, xʷməθkʷəy̓əm(Musqueam), Shíshálh (Sechelt), Sḵwx̱wú7mesh(Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh).

 Capilano University | 2055 Purcell Way | North Vancouver | BC | Canada | V5J 3H5